jazware/jazco-dev/_posts/2023-08-10-query-optimization.md

 In this query, since we keep a copy of the `created_at` column in `post_sentiments`, we can first grab 2,000 rows from the `post_sentiments` table leveraging our conditional index to its fullest.

-This query executes in around ~40ms making a great candidate for a Common Table Expression.
+This query executes in around ~40ms making a great candidate for a [Materialized Common Table Expression](https://www.postgresql.org/docs/current/queries-with.html#:~:text=query%27s%20output%20anyway.-,7.8.3.%C2%A0Common%20Table%20Expression%20Materialization,-A%20useful%20property).
+Since we're limiting on this first select, our CTE can Materialize the results into a temporary table to use for a join later.

 We'll use it to pick the rows we want to join against the full `posts` table, which should allow us to join exclusively on the primary key indexes as follows: